luno/moonbeam/docs/spec.md

 interest of the receiver to do.
 If it happens, the sender needs to check the closure hash and revoke the unsent payments.

+The receiver must always check that the signed closure transaction is considered "standard" by the bitcoin network mempool rules.
+Otherwise, it may be unable to broadcast it to close the channel.

 All HTTP requests (domain resolution and RPC) must be done over TLS and the server-side certificate must be validated.